 Roey also served as Alderperson and Acting Mayor of Ithaca, New York, making her their ﬁrst out elected ofﬁcial.

 Roey is the author of numerous scholarly articles on the history of lesbians in Detroit, and opinion pieces on a broad range of social justice topics.
 Her accolades include the Fighting Spirit Award, the HRC Equality Award, and being selected as one of Portland’s Most Powerful Women.
 As a Bohnett Fellow, she attended the State and Local Leadership program at the Kennedy School at Harvard University.
 Roey earned a master’s degree (and is permanently on the verge of a PhD) in US History from Binghamton University, and a bachelor’s degree in Music from Bowling Green State University.

-Roey currently serves on the boards of Safety and Justice Oregon and City Club of Portland.
-She is co-founder of the Sara Snyder Defendant Support Fund, which removes ﬁnancial barriers for people caught in the criminal justice system as they get their lives back on track.
+Roey currently serves on the board of Safety and Justice Oregon.
+She is co-founder of the Sara Snyder Defendant Support Fund, which removes ﬁnancial barriers for people caught in the criminal justice system.

 Want to hear Roey talk more about her approach to her work?
 Check out this episode of The Out Entrepreneur podcast.